Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Introduction

-The abstract problem \eqref{eq:problem-introduction} encompasses PDE-constrained optimization subject to probabilistic state constraints.
-The contribution of the present work will consist in deriving explicit optimality conditions for problems of this type, where the state is the solution of a random linear elliptic PDE.
-The challenge here lies first in providing the optimality conditions for the problem as is (i.e., without an approximation and without the use of asymptotic arguments).
-As a second challenge, the random state constraints involved are uniform with respect to the domain.
-This leads to probabilistic constraints that are joint with respect to an infinite number of random inequalities.
+{ We note that most work in the literature on PDE-constrained optimization subject to probabilistic constraints is not related to optimality conditions and does not consider the original problem but approximations thereof.
+The uniformity of random state constraints with respect to the domain leads to an {\bf infinite} number of smooth random inequalities.
+This complicates the analysis of the original problem considerably.
+A typical remedy in the literature is to either make recourse to approximations as mentioned before or to treat probabilistic constraints in an individual way (separately for each point in the domain).
+The latter approach is well-known to be problematic because high probabilities on an individual level may still result in low probabilities for the uniform level.
+In the present work, we investigate the original problem while keeping the joint character of probabilistic constraints.
 For such constraints, the name ``probust" (probabilistic/robust) was coined.
 Their theoretical analysis \cite{Farshbaf-Shaker2018,vanAckooij2020b} and algorithmic treatment \cite{Berthold2022} is still in its infancy and Section~\ref{sec:prob-constraints} of the present work makes a contribution to these investigations as well.
+A major challenge in the derivation of optimality conditions is the explicit characterization of the subdifferential (if not derivative) of the potentially nonsmooth probability function.
+The present paper provides a fully explicit and exact formula (not just an upper estimate) for this subdifferential, which is ready to use for numerical approaches.
 Our workhorse for the derivation of optimality conditions will be the so-called {\em spherical-radial decomposition} of Gaussian random vectors (which actually generalizes to any elliptically-symmetric distribution).
-This tool has proven to be useful in many applications involving the numerical treatment of probabilistic constraints (e.g., \cite{Berthold2022,Farshbaf-Shaker2020}) as well as for the analytic derivation of (sub-) gradients of the decision-dependent probability function (e.g., \cite{Hantoute2019,vanAckooij_Henrion_2014}).
-As a typical outcome, these (sub-) gradients are represented as spherical integrals, which makes them---contrary to derivative formulae in which the domain of integration is decision-dependent---amenable to numerical approximation and theoretical manipulation.
+This tool has proven to be useful in many applications involving the numerical treatment of probabilistic constraints (e.g., \cite{Berthold2022,Farshbaf-Shaker2020}) as well as for the analytic derivation of (sub-)gradients of the decision-dependent probability function (e.g., \cite{Hantoute2019,vanAckooij_Henrion_2014,ackkoij-perez-2019}).
+As a typical outcome, these (sub-)gradients are represented as spherical integrals, which makes them---contrary to derivative formulae in which the domain of integration is decision-dependent---amenable to numerical approximation and theoretical manipulation.}